I'm Kat.

 Also, I spoke at RIT's Thought @ Work conference in 2020, back when we all thought that was going to be a normal year.

-I write about living with technology
+I write about living with the noisy internet (and tech)

 On my aptly named newsletter noisy, I write about digital culture, creativity, and the noisy internet.
 The best gift I’ve ever received was words that changed how I saw my reality.
 I want to pay that forward–helping people see technology, design, and culture from different angles.